jh-evans/readthedocs/docs/source/using.rst

    }

 ``getField`` returns an instance of the type ``S``.
-All of the method parameters are passed to ``FailureUtils.oneIsNull``, which returns ``true`` if one of them is null. ``FailureUtils.theNull`` returns an instance of the type ``FailureArgIsNull`` that lists which of the arguments is null as a string along with the filename and line where this instance was created.
+All of the method parameters are passed to ``FailureUtils.oneIsNull``, which returns ``true`` if one of them is null. ``FailureUtils.theNull`` returns an instance of the type ``FailureArgIsNull`` that lists the arguments that are null along with the filename and line where this instance was created.
 This is useful when tracing issues in deployed, live systems.

 Line 10 returns the retrieved field, wrapped in a ``Success`` class that implements the ``S`` type.